Categories

 Four winter backpacking stove tips

-Because stoves are so essential to water supply, always follow these tips:
+Stoves are so essential to your water supply, so kep in mind these tips:

 Tip 1: Have multiple fire starters.
 A flint is the most reliable all-weather fire starter and all you need to ignite a stove.
 If you decide to use a flint, practice at home first.
-It is not as easy as it sounds.
-Regardless of what type of firestarter you prefer, it is wise to carry multiple starters—flint, small lighter, and/or matches—because any one of them can fail in cold snowy conditions.
-Matches are most likely to fail, followed by lighters.
-The clear lighters allow you to see the fuel level in your lighter, but are made of cheaper materials and tend to fail a lot compared to the better Bic lighters.
+It is not as easy as it sounds to stike a flint next to a primer cup on a liquid fuel stove.
+Regardless of what type of firestarter you prefer, it is wise to carry multiple starters—flint and small lighters—because any one of them can fail in cold snowy conditions.
+Do not set your lighter on the snow because this can cause the flint to get wet and fail.
+Lighters should be stored in a pocket that is warmed by your body.
+Matches are the least reliable method.
+The clear lighters allow you to see the fuel level in your lighter, but are made of cheaper materials and tend to fail more compared to the better Bic lighters.

 Tip 2: Everyone should bring their own stove and some extra fuel in case someone’s stove fails, as often happens.
-Stoves are critically important and failures are not uncommon.
+Stoves are important to safety and comfort and failures are not uncommon.
 No group should rely on just one stove.

 Tip 3.
 Bring enough fuel.
-11 fluid ounces of fuel is usually sufficient for a weekend, as is one fuel canister, but I have started to bring 20 ounces of fuel just to have extra in case someone else in the group has stove problems.
-It happens.
+11 fluid ounces of fuel is often sufficient for a two-day or weekend trip, as is one fuel canister, but 20 ounces of fuel provides extra in case someone else in the group has stove problems.

 Leave comments and questions below.